tsgates/arch-wiki-markdown/wiki/Amarok.md

 onwards.
 See the discussion page, the forum here and the thread starting here.

-You can get back SHOUTcast by using the "SHOUTcast service" Script.
+You can get back SHOUTcast by using the "SHOUTcast service" script.
-Start Amarok, go "Tools" -> "Script Manager" -> "Get More Scripts" -> search for SHOUTcast -> install Shoutcast Service, restart Amarok.
+Start Amarok, go Tools > Script Manager > Get More Scripts, search for SHOUTcast install Shoutcast Service, restart Amarok.
 Then you have it in "Internet" context.

 Amarok 1.4 and VLC continue to support the SHOUTcast Internet radio station index and streaming as before.